A Book by Rasmus Bornhoft Schlunsen

 Fix: Fresh sessions.
 Project rules files.
 Keep context lean.

-"The best way to learn agentic engineering is to build agentic tooling."clovrlabs/clovr-code-terminal
+"The best way to learn agentic engineering is to build agentic tooling."schlunsen/wee

 "You're the captain.
 The crew is disposable.
 The ship is not."